CUBRID/cubrid-manual/en/sql/datatype.rst

 .. note:: From CUBRID 9.0 version, **NCHAR**, **NCHAR VARYING** is the same with **CHAR**, **VARCHAR**.

-The followings are the rules that are applied when using the character string types.
+The following are the rules that are applied when using the character string types.

 *   In general, single quotations are used to enclose character string.
 Double quotations may be used as well depending on the value of **ansi_quotes**, which is a parameter related to SQL statement.
 If the **ansi_quotes** value is set to **no**, character string enclosed by double quotations is handled as character string, not as an identifier.
 The default value is **yes**.
 For details, :ref:`stmt-type-parameters`.